Kin (KIN) Price Reaches $0.0000 on Top Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Kin (CRYPTO:KIN) uses the hashing algorithm.
+Kin uses the hashing algorithm.
 It was first traded on September 12th, 2017.
 Kin’s total supply is 2,757,861,681,637 tokens.
+The Reddit community for Kin is https://reddit.com/r/kin and the currency’s Github account can be viewed here.
 Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.
 Kin’s official message board is kin.org/news.
-The Reddit community for Kin is https://reddit.com/r/kin and the currency’s Github account can be viewed here.
 Kin’s official website is www.kin.org.

 The Kin blockchain is built to scale for mass usage and supports an Ecosystem-wide digital economy where app developers and mainstream consumers make millions of micro-transactions.